MemVerse: Multimodal Memory for Lifelong Learning Agents: Methodology

 Formally, given textual chunks \(\mathcal{C}=\{c_i\}\), the LLM extracts entities and typed relations to construct the knowledge graph:

 where each node \(v \in \mathcal{V}\) and each relation \(r \in \mathcal{R}\) maintain persistent references to their supporting text chunks:

-Activating an entity or relation in \(\mathcal{G}\) simultaneously triggers the corresponding original dialogue text \(\mathcal{C}\) and any associated multimodal data \(\mathcal{M}\), ensuring that both symbolic and perceptual knowledge remain accessible and grounded.
-This design compresses raw memory into a compact, graph-structured form while preserving traceability and enabling rich relational reasoning.
+During retrieval, activating an entity or relation in \(\mathcal{G}\) enables access to the corresponding supporting dialogue text \(\mathcal{C}\) and any associated multimodal data \(\mathcal{M}\), ensuring that both symbolic and perceptual knowledge remain accessible and grounded.